Mar 3, 2014 1:43:32 PM

 Are you considering adding an Omega-3 to your daily supplement regimen?
 Fish oil and krill oil are both sources of the essential fatty acids DHA and EPA, but there are a few subtle differences between the two oils.
 The big difference between fish and krill oil is the type of fish each one comes from.
 Most fish oils are extracted from anchovies and sardines, whereas krill oil is derived from krill, a type of shellfish.
 If you are allergic to shellfish or trying to keep Kosher, krill oil may be out of the running; otherwise, it helps to consider the pros and cons of each type of oil, since they are similar sources of fatty acids.
 In this post, you’ll find some useful factors to consider when weighing out your options.

 Knowing which essential fatty acids are more important to you depends on what you are looking for in terms of support.
-If you are interested in supporting cardiovascular health, joint comfort, skin health, and neurological and immune system function, our EPA 825 may be the right choice for you.* The added vitamin E is a plus if you are looking for a fish oil that also contains vitamin E.
+If you are interested in supporting cardiovascular health, joint comfort, skin health, and neurological and immune system function, an Omega 3 supplement might be a good choice for you.*

 As for the Omegas in fish and krill oil, studies have shown that the Omega-3 in krill oil are linked to certain antioxidants, which is important to many consumers.* Another factor to consider is what type of Omega fatty acid you want.
 In addition to Omega-3, krill oil also contains Omega-6 if you are looking for a supplement with both.